 OHFA must certify to HUD that Awardees of HOME funds have both the financial capacity and housing development expertise and experience to undertake the Project or Program awarded HOME funds.
 Applicants must document their organizational structure and experience in order to prove that they have the necessary capacity, expertise and experience.

 Documentation Requirements:

+Items K, L, and M need only be documented if the Applicant is partnering with another entity to undertake the activity.

 Narrative describing the experience of the organization and staff persons in the use of HOME funds, other federally assisted housing activities, and all other types of housing development activities, including both affordable and market rate housing development.
 Include the number of years of direct experience in the HOME Program and the number of HOME Written Agreements awarded and successfully completed.
 HOME Program experience is not a requirement for funding.
 However, it helps to establish capacity.